Aschen/kuzzle-plugin-geofencing-advertising/README.md

-# Kuzzle Geofencing Marketing
+# Kuzzle Geofencing Advertising

-The purpose of this project is to demonstrate the feasibility and performance of a realtime geofencing marketing backend.
+The purpose of this project is to demonstrate the feasibility and performance of a realtime geofencing advertising backend.

 ## Specifications